-(c) before a time to pay order is made under section 27A(4),
+(c) before a time to pay order is made under section 27A(4); and

+(d) before an enforcement warrant is issued in respect of the modified penalty and enforcement fees,

 the alleged offender or the prosecuting authority that registered the notice may make an election.

 (2) An election made by a prosecuting authority must be signed by a prosecuting officer of the prosecuting authority who is empowered to sign an enforcement certificate in respect of the alleged offence.